haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 _image and layers source: Hal Pomeranz' Linux Forensics_

 - **Physical Layer**: The physical drive or device and the partitions on it.
-  - Linux systems often use the old DOS Master Boot Record (MBR) style partitions with four “primary” partitions and chained “extended” (logical) partitions as necessary.
+  - linux systems often use the old DOS Master Boot Record (MBR) style partitions with four “primary” partitions and chained “extended” (logical) partitions as necessary.
 GPT (GUID Partition Tables) is a newer disk partitioning scheme designed to overcome the limitations of MBR, and may be found on some Linux systems
-  - Even though multiple partitions may exist on the same disk, the Unix operating system treats them as independent devices and performs file I/O via individual entries in the `/dev` directory (`/dev/sda1`, `/dev/sda2`)
+  - even though multiple partitions may exist on the same disk, the Unix operating system treats them as independent devices and performs file I/O via individual entries in the `/dev` directory (`/dev/sda1`, `/dev/sda2`)
 - **File System Layer**: Contains all the config and management data associated with the file systems in each partition on the disk
-  - When a file system is created in a partition, a data structure is created at the beginning of the partition to define the attributes of the file system; this is called a **superblock**, and it contains:
+  - when a file system is created in a partition, a data structure is created at the beginning of the partition to define the attributes of the file system; this is called a **superblock**, and it contains:
-    - FS type/size, block size, number of blocks/inodes, etc.
+    - file system type/size, block size, number of blocks/inodes, etc.
-    - Modification time, last mounted on, clean/dirty status
+    - modification time, last mounted on, clean/dirty status
-    - Pointer to inode for file system journal (EXT3 and above)
+    - pointer to inode for file system journal

 - **Filename Layer** (AKA Human Interface Layer): responsible for mapping human readable filenames to metadata addresses
-  - **Directory files** associate _filenames_ to index node (_inode_) numbers in the layer below
+  - **directory files** associate _filenames_ to index node (_inode_) numbers in the layer below
-  - Directories give the file system its hierarchical structure
+  - directories give the file system its hierarchical structure

 - **Metadata Layer**: Contains inodes, the data structures responsible for definition and delineation of files
-  - Every file has an inode that contains:
+  - every file has an inode that contains:
-    - File type
+    - file type
-    - Access rights
+    - access rights
-    - Owners
+    - owners
-    - Timestamps
+    - timestamps
-    - Size
+    - size
-    - Pointers to data blocks
+    - pointers to data blocks
-  - Inodes store everything about the file that you see in the output of "ls -l" except for the filename
+  - inodes store everything about the file that you see in the output of `ls -l` except the filename

-- **Data Layer**: Stores actual file contents - referred to as blocks in Unix file systems (Windows file systems use the term _clusters_ instead)
+- **Data Layer**: stores actual file contents, referred to as blocks in Unix file systems (Windows file systems use the term _clusters_ instead)
-  - Blocks are composed of sectors (usually 8 in EXT)
+  - blocks are composed of sectors (usually 8 in EXT)
     - sectors are the smallest addressable unit of file I/O (usually 512 bytes)
     - to improve performance, EXT normally performs reads/writes in 4K chunks called blocks (512 x 8 = 4096)
-  - Blocks that make up a file are allocated consecutively when possible
+  - blocks that make up a file are allocated consecutively when possible
-  - Blocks are organized into Block Groups of 32K blocks
+  - blocks are organized into Block Groups of 32K blocks
-  - Each block group contains inodes and data blocks
+  - each block group contains inodes and data blocks

 ### Directory structure